Version Control with Git

 Background

 The commit history also allows us to compare specific commits with git diff.
 The diff algorithm compares two files line-by-line to tell us exactly what has changed.
-We can select commits for git diff in two ways: either by using the commit hash which is the alphanumeric ID next to every commit in git log or by the position of the commit relative to HEAD (for example, HEAD~1 will one commit before HEAD, i.e. the second most recent commit).
-Note that the commit hashes are unique for every repository so the ones you’ll see in the exercises and solutions in this notebooks will not match the ones you’ll see on your machine.
+We can select commits for git diff in two ways: either by using the commit hash or by the position of the commit relative to the most recent commit called HEAD (for example, HEAD~1 refers to the second most recent commit).
+Note that the commit hashes are unique for every repository so the ones you’ll see in the exercises and solutions in this notebook will not match the ones you’ll see on your machine.

 Exercises